pub struct Timer { /* private fields */ }Expand description

 A longer tick duration will allow represented longer sleeps, as the maximum

-allowable sleep is the timer’s granularity multiplied by u64::MAX
+allowable sleep is the timer’s granularity multiplied by u64::MAX.
+A

 shorter tick duration will allow for more precise sleeps at the expense of